-5.2 Mediation analysis for the effect of obesity on CVD
+5.2 Mediation Analysis for the Effect of Obesity on CVD

 We now seek to understand the role of T2D as a mediator of the effect of obesity on CVD risk.
-As discussed in Section 4.2, this mediation analysis is particularly relevant from the perspective of an individual with both T2D and CVD.
-We study four well-known risk factors of CVD: systolic blood pressure, serum cholesterol level, high-density lipoprotein, and Reynolds risk score; see, Ridker et al. (2007).
+As discussed in Sect.
+4.2, this mediation analysis is particularly relevant from the perspective of an individual with both T2D and CVD.
+We study four well-known risk factors of CVD: systolic blood pressure, serum cholesterol level, high-density lipoprotein, and Reynolds risk score; see, Ridker et al. [27].

-5.2.1 Causal graph of T2D as a mediator
+5.2.1 Causal Graph of T2D as a Mediator

-We assume the causal graph in Figure 11, and motivate Figure 11 with the following datagenerating process: (1) Choose a BMI level at random; (2) Given a selected BMI level, sample an individual with a T2D status; (3) Conditional on the choice of BMI level and T2D status, sample the medical outcome within a given CVD risk factor.
+We assume the causal graph in Fig. 25, and motivate Fig. 25 with the following datagenerating process: (1) Choose a BMI level at random; (2) Given a selected BMI level, sample an individual with a T2D status; (3) Conditional on the choice of BMI level and T2D status, sample the medical outcome within a given CVD risk factor.
 The details are as follows.
-First, the arrow

-Figure 11: Assumed coarse-grained causal graph for the relationship between BMI, T2D, and the outcome CVD.
-Within this view, T2D acts as a mediator of the effect of BMI on CVD, with the gender, age and LCD as confounders.

-BMI \rightarrow T2D encodes that the distribution of T2D depends on BMI level.
-This dependence was quantified in Section 5.1.
-Second, the arrow T2D \rightarrow CVD reflects the established knowledge in nutrition science that T2D influences CVD risk (Martín-Timón et al., 2014; Benjamin et al., 2018).
-Finally, since our model assumes causal sufficiency, and in particular, that T2D is the only mediator in the effect of BMI on CVD risk, the arrow BMI \rightarrow CVD represents obesity-specific influences on CVD risk.
-In addition to the causal graph in Figure 11, we assume there are no hidden confounders.
-Given these assumptions, we see that BMI causally influences CVD risk along two different paths: a path BMI \rightarrow CVD, giving rise to a direct effect, and a path BMI \rightarrow T2D \rightarrow CVD mediated by T2D, giving rise to an indirect effect.
-Note that the direct effect of BMI on CVD Risk.
-We discuss this point further in Section 6.
-In mediation analysis, the goal is to quantify direct and indirect effects.
+First, the arrow BMI $\rightarrow$ T2D encodes that the distribution of T2D depends on BMI level.
+This dependence was quantified in Sect.
+5.1.
+Second, the arrow T2D $\rightarrow$ CVD reflects the established knowledge in nutrition science that T2D influences CVD risk [5, 47].
+Finally, since our model assumes causal sufficiency, and in particular, that T2D is the only mediator in the effect of BMI on CVD risk, the arrow BMI $\rightarrow$ CVD represents obesity-specific influences on CVD risk.

+In addition to the causal graph in Fig. 25, we assume there are no hidden confounders.
+Given these assumptions, we see that BMI causally influences CVD risk along two different paths: a path BMI $\rightarrow$ CVD, giving rise to a direct effect, and a path BMI $\rightarrow$ T2D $\rightarrow$ CVD mediated by T2D, giving rise to an indirect effect.
+Note that the direct effect of BMI on CVD is likely mediated by additional variables that are subsumed in BMI $\rightarrow$ CVD Risk.
+We discuss this point further in Sect.
+6. In mediation analysis, the goal is to quantify direct and indirect effects.
 We start with the total effect and then formulate the direct and indirect effects by allowing the treatment to propagate along one path while controlling the other path.